Kelly McCullough: Writing career

-Before succeeding as a published author, McCullough acted in the Minnesota Renaissance Festival, the Colorado Renaissance Festival, and the Arizona Renaissance Festival.
-He lives with his wife, Laura, and a number of cats.

 Awards include the 2000 "Writers of the Future" winner, an international competition begun by L. Ron Hubbard.

+Political career

+McCullough has been a county board supervisor for Dunn County, WI since 2010.
+He was elected as chair of the Board of Supervisors in 2022 and again in 2024.
+He also served as a City Council Alder for Menomonie, WI from 2021 to 2023.

+Personal life

+McCullough lives with his wife, Laura, and a number of cats.

-In 2008, he donated his archive to the department of Rare Books and Special Collections at Northern Illinois University.
+In 2008, McCullough donated his archive to the department of Rare Books and Special Collections at Northern Illinois University.